Juan Sordo Madaleno

-Juan Sordo Madaleno (October 1916, Mexico City – 12 March 1985, Idem) was a Mexican architect.
+Juan Sordo Madaleno (October 1916 in Mexico City – 12 March 1985 in Idem) was a Mexican architect.

 Biography

 Sordo Madaleno was one of the most important Mexican architects of his era.
 He worked with other renowned architects, including Luis Barragán, Jose Villagran Garcia, Augusto H. Álvarez, Ricardo Legorreta, Francisco J. Serrano and José Adolfo Wiechers.

 Architecturally, he settled initially in the Bauhaus style and influence of Le Corbusier.
 He designed especially hotels and residential buildings.

 In 1937, he founded his architectural firm, now known as the Sordo Madaleno Arquitectos SC.

 Family

 On 20 June 1941 he married Magdalena Bringas Aguado.
 Their children are: José Juan(1942–1974), Magdalena (born 1944) and Javier (born 1956).

 Their son Javier Sordo Madaleno Bringas is also an architect and heads since 1982, the architectural firm.
 In 1963, he earned the Hacienda "La Laja" in Tequisquiapan in the Mexican state of Querétaro, where he successfully bred bulls and the family then lived.